dip-dev/go-json/README.md

-# json
+# go-json
-Repository for managing extensions to the json package.
+Repository for managing extensions to the golang json package.